steppony/Qiskit-Hackaton/README.md

 Content:
 - Kahoot *questions 11-13*
-- Step by step walk through the code to implement the quantum teleportation algorithm and show the results
+- Step by step walk through the quantum teleportation code
-- Quantum teleportation actually works
+- Demonstrate that teleporting a quantum state actually works